-Good news, we’re going back to Socotra in March 2021!
+Good news, we’re going back to Socotra!
 If you want to see a full itinerary or to sign up click here to head over to Inertia Network’s page, with who I partner to run these trips.
 You can also find a brief description of the itinerary below.

 Prices are set at $4,500 per person and this includes the roundtrip flight from Dubai to Socotra, Yemeni visas, all camping gear, local guides, and three meals per day (excluding arrival and departure days).